 Articles and Book Chapters

-- “Framing Divine Bodies in Greek Art” in: Framing the Visual in Greek and Roman Art, Michael Squire and Verity Platt eds., (Cambridge: Cambridge University Press, forthcoming January 2017).
-[In Press.]
+- “Framing Divine Bodies in Greek Art” in: Framing the Visual in Greek and Roman Art, Verity Platt and Michael Squire eds., (Cambridge: Cambridge University Press, 2017), 392-424.

 - “Theologies of Statues” in: Theologies of Ancient Greek Religion, Esther Eidinow, Julia Kindt, Robin Osborne eds., (Cambridge: Cambridge University Press, 2016), 249-280.

 - “Visual Evidence” in: Oxford Handbook on Greek Religion (OHAGR), Esther Eidinow and Julia Kindt eds., (Oxford: Oxford University Press 2015), 51-66.